nick-leroy/HF-Digital-Authentication/README.md

 **Practical Operation**: For manual operation, emergency situations, or voice coordination, shorter authentication strings are more practical to type, transmit, and verify over voice channels.

-**Superior Replay Protection**: The session key approach actually provides better replay protection than individual signatures would.
-Since the session secret changes every QSO and binds to a specific time and operator, old message tags become useless immediately.
+**Superior Replay Protection**: The session token approach actually provides better replay protection than individual signatures would.
+Since the session token changes every QSO and binds to a specific time and operator, old message tags become useless immediately.
 Individual signatures could potentially be replayed across different contacts.

 **Computational Efficiency**: Verifying an HMAC is much faster than verifying an Ed25519 signature, important for resource-constrained devices or high message volumes.

-**Break-Even Analysis**: For QSOs with 3 or more messages, the session key approach uses less total bandwidth than individual signatures, while providing stronger security properties.
+**Break-Even Analysis**: For QSOs with 3 or more messages, the session token approach uses less total bandwidth than individual signatures, while providing stronger security properties.

 The session header provides the cryptographic foundation with a full signature, while subsequent HMAC tags provide efficient per-message authentication.
 This hybrid approach optimizes for both security and the practical constraints of amateur HF operation.

----

 ## Why SIG48 is the Optimal Choice